> Peter Bellamy > Songs > King Henry VII and the Shipwrights

 King Henry VII and the Shipwrights

 [words Rudyard Kipling, tune trad.
-The Gallant Frigate Amphitrite]
+The Gallant Frigate Amphitrite; notes on King Henry VII and the Shipwrights at the Kipling Society]

 King Henry VII and the Shipwrights is a song from Rudyard Kipling's book Rewards and Fairies.
 Peter Bellamy sang it on his first album of songs set to Kipling's poems, Oak, Ash & Thorn.
-He commented in the album's sleeve notes:
+He noted:

 Bob Bryngandyne, the hero of this witty ballad, is but a minor character in the story to which it is appended—The Wrong Thing.
 A traditional tune from Lancashire, The Gallant Frigate Amphitrite is used here.